rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 {% include figure image_path="assets/images/colorwheel.png" alt="Color wheel" caption="Color wheel.
 Source: ariya.io" %}

 I could write a whole post about color theory, but let us restrict ourselves to the basics.
 The colors we perceive can be described by three quantities.
-Which three?
-Well, there are a handful of different possibilities: RGB, CMY, YCbCr... but I have actually chosen **hue**, **saturation** and **value** (HSV).
+Which ones?
+Well, there are a handful of different possibilities: RGB, CMY, YCbCr... but the most convenient ones here are **hue**, **saturation** and **brightness** (HSB).

-The color wheel above displays combinations of hue and saturation for a value of 100%.
+The color wheel above displays combinations of hue and saturation for full brightness.
-Colors at the edge are fully saturated, while the center exhibits a completely unsaturated white.
+Colors at the edge are fully saturated and the saturation gradually decreases the closer colors get to the wheel center.
 The hue is given by the angular sector or _piece of pie_ we slice out of the wheel.

 As you see, talking in terms of angle and amplitude comes in naturally.